 6 Things You Can Do to Boost Your Immune System Right Now

 According to the Cleveland Clinic, a healthy immune system functions best when it’s been fed a balanced mix of vitamins and minerals over time.
-So instead of ingesting a quick burst of vitamin C when you feel a cold coming on, plan ahead and include immune-boosting foods foods packed with plenty of vitamins A, C, E, folic acid, and iron in your daily diet to help your immune system perform at optimal levels.
+So instead of ingesting a quick burst of vitamin C when you feel a cold coming on, plan ahead, and include immune-boosting foods packed with plenty of vitamins A, C, E, folic acid, and iron into your daily diet to help your immune system perform at optimal levels.

 Culturelle Probiotic All Natural Dairy & Gluten Free Vegetable Capsules ($21)

-We all know to wash our hands to keep germs at bay—but make sure to just do it with regular soap and water, says Dr. Lipman.
-The recent popularity of antibacterial soap has created harsher products, which are loaded with toxins that can actually increase the risk of creating resistant bacteria.
-These soaps also over-dry and crack the skin, making the transmission of viruses that much easier.
-So, stock-up on non-drying soaps like Mrs. Meyer’s Clean Day Hand Soap ($4) in Lavender, and keep them on hand throughout the season.
+We all know that washing our hands keeps germs at bay—but make sure to rinse with regular soap and water, Lipman says.
+The recent popularity of antibacterial soap has created harsher products loaded with toxins that can actually increase the risk of creating resistant bacteria.
+These soaps also tend to overdry and crack the skin, making the transmission of viruses that much easier.
+So stock up on nondrying soaps like the one above, and keep them on hand throughout the season.

-We all know that sleep is essential to, well, anything, but it really applies to a healthy immune system as well.
+We all know that sleep is essential regardless, but it really applies to a healthy immune system as well.
 According to the experts at the Mayo Clinic, people who don’t get enough sleep are more likely to get sick after being exposed to a virus like a nasty cold.
-Lack of sleep can also affect how fast you recover if you do get sick, so it’s absolutely essential to get enough rest, especially when you are experiencing a busier social life than normal.
-Do you have a hard time getting to sleep?
-Try our trick for falling asleep in less than one minute.
+Lack of sleep can also affect how fast you recover, so it’s absolutely essential to get enough rest, especially when you are experiencing a busier social life than normal.
+Do you have a hard time falling asleep?
+Try this quick trick for falling asleep in less than one minute.